-It very rapidly became a whole new inspiring and fascinating venture for me.
-It dominated my life – even my holidays.
-I researched other, similar publications.
+It rapidly became a whole new inspiring and fascinating venture for me, which dominated my life, even my holidays.
 I was determined that my book would be unique in its field.
-And that its quality, content and attention to detail would enable it to stand apart from others.
-It was not going to be a lightweight overview, but a book that took the beginner deep into the science.
-And, since it was going to be written as I journeyed through my initiation into the science; I knew it would genuinely apply to readers with no prior subject familiarity.
+And that its quality, content, and attention to detail would enable it to stand apart from others.
+It would not be a lightweight overview, but a book that takes the beginner deep into the science.
+And since it was going to be written as I journeyed through my initiation into the science; I knew it would apply to readers with no prior subject familiarity.

 Six years after setting these goals, I am delighted to say that I have met or exceeded all of them.
 I now consider myself an engineer / scientist in the fields of electronics and chemistry.

 Whether you are a novice or wish to expand your chemistry knowledge; someone wanting a knowledge refresh or looking for a comprehensive chemistry reference; I am sure your journey through this publication will be equally rewarding.

 I am proud to present to you the result of my journey and initiation into the science of chemistry: Kevin Fisher’s Art of Chemistry (no previous experience required).